alex-sharifi/linux-tips/README.md

 Most commands are often followed by options that modify command behaviour, and further by one or more arguments, the items upon which the command acts.

-# Wildcards

-- `*` matches any characters.
-- `?` matches any single character.
-- `[characters]` matches any character that is a member of the set of `characters`.
-- Wildcards always expand in sorted order.<sup>pg 54</sup>
+So most commands look like this:

+`command -option[s] argument[s]`

 # What are Commands?